 - 1. Doctor of Pharmacy degree from an ACPE accredited pharmacy school or FPGEC certificate from NABP

 - A. Five-year pharmacy program, at minimum

-- 2. Eligibility to obtain licensure in the state of Wisconsin
+- $2. \quad \hbox{Eligibility to obtain licensure in the state of Wisconsin} \\$

 - 3. Registration with the ASHP Matching Program

 - 4. Completion of all application documents

 - A. PhORCAS application

 - B. Letter of intent

 - C. Curriculum vitae

 - D. Three letters of recommendation

 - E. College transcripts

-- 5. Minimum Pharmacy School GPA 3.0, and ≤ 1 C in Pharmacotherapy (Therapeutics) or APPEs; Non-GPA grading systems: ≤ 2 marginal/work in progress grades and ≤ 1 fail/no pass classes (or similar verbiage based on school); additionally, for non-traditional students (students who are not in their final year of pharmacy school) active pharmacist licensure for any state within the United States, or equivalent in country of origin
+- 5. Minimum Pharmacy School GPA 3.0, and ≤ 1 C in Pharmacotherapy (Therapeutics) or APPEs; Non-GPA grading systems: ≤ 2 marginal/work in progress grades and ≤ 1 fail/no pass classes (or similar verbiage based on school)

-- 6. Onsite interview (virtual interviews only in extenuating circumstances\)
+- 6. Onsite interview (virtual interviews only in extenuating circumstances)

-\extenuating circumstances include: Match Phase II or Scramble due to short turn-around time, RAMC or pharmacy policy due to emergency or infection control risks, inclement weather if unable to reschedule for another date, distance from practice site, etc.
+- extenuating circumstances include: Match Phase II or Scramble due to short turn-around time, RAMC or pharmacy policy due to emergency or infection control risks, inclement weather if unable to reschedule for another date, distance from practice site, etc.